remix-run/remix/examples/stripe-integration/README.md

 # Stripe Integration

-A demo of integrate stripe payment with remix so that you can collect payments via stripe
+A demo of integrate stripe payment with remix, it handles stripe function purely on the server side( getting sessions, redirect etc) and no stripe client needed on the client.

 Relevant files: